makersacademy/airport_challenge/APPROACH.md

   -__Scenario__
   __As an airtraffic controller I want to...__
   __Landing__

-  - Instruct a plane to land at an airport
+  -[] Instruct a plane to land at an airport
-  - Confirm that plane has landed at instructed airport
-  - Prevent a plane from landing if it becomes stormy as plane is coming in
-  - Prevent a plane from landing if airport is full
+  -[] Confirm that plane has landed at instructed airport -[] Prevent a plane from landing if it becomes stormy as plane is coming in -[]Prevent a plane from landing if airport is full

   __Take off__
-  - Instruct a plane to take off from an airport
+  - []Instruct a plane to take off from an airport
-  - Confirm that it is no longer in the airport
+  - []Confirm that it is no longer in the airport
-  - Prevent a plane from taking off if it becomes stormy as plane is coming in
+  - []Prevent a plane from taking off if it becomes stormy as plane is coming in

   __Admin_System_designer__
-  - Set the capacity of a particular airport
+  - []Set the capacity of a particular airport

 ##3.
 Follow BDD for each class identified in domain model
   - _writing rspec unit tests first_